 Carefully pull the turkey out of the oven and stuff it with the vegetables.

-Turn the oven down to 350 degrees Fahrenheit and bake for an additional 2–4 hours, or until the thigh is 180 degrees Fahrenheit and the breast is 165 degrees Fahrenheit.
+Turn the oven down to 350 degrees Fahrenheit and bake for around 15 minutes per pound, or until the thigh is 180 degrees Fahrenheit and the breast is 165 degrees Fahrenheit.

 Your dry brine turkey is finished!
 Whether it’s Thanksgiving, Christmas or a simple family dinner, this main course is sure to impress.